 I was particularly interested in the Cretan goats, having previously visited the vicinity of the White Mountains.
 They are an orange-brown colour; the females are black crowned and blazed; the males also have a black band around their shoulders and down their back.
 They are otherwise known as kri kri, or Cretan Ibex, or Capra aegagrus cretica if you prefer.
 They are rare, shy and only to be found in remote and inaccessible parts of the mountains.
 They were hunted almost to extinction for food during World War II by partisans opposing the German occupation but have now recovered to a population of a couple of thousand.
 Technically, they are not actually wild.
 Scientific analysis shows that they are feral, descended from goats domesticated around ten thousand years ago.
 Long enough to be thoroughly wild again I would think.

 I was not the only visitor to the zoo of course and I couldn’t help noticing how many of the others were families with young children – young children being given their first experience of the wonders of the animal kingdom – and all to grow up to become defenders of animals in the wild.

 On the bus on the way to the zoo a young-ish woman was stood by the door.
 She was of a noticeably traditional appearance in both her dress and hairstyle.
 The bus passed a small church – at speed.
-She crossed herself four times at something approaching the speed of light as we zipped by and just about managed to finish in time.
+She crossed herself four times at something approaching the speed of light as we zipped by and just about managed to finish before we were passed.

 - Okay, dolphinaria ↑